Shine on Harvey Moon

 Whilst Dad's Army followed the exploits of the men who were unable to fight for king and country as active servicemen during the Second World War, it didn't speculate on what happened to the men that did go away to fight, and specifically what happened to them once they returned.
 Shine on Harvey Moon did.

-After being demobbed from his post as a stores clerk for the RAF stationed in Bombay, former professional footballer Corporal Harvey Moon returned home to the east London district of Hackney only to discover that his family, friends and neighbours had assumed him 'missing in action'.
+After being demobbed from his post as a stores clerk for the RAF stationed in Bombay, former professional footballer Corporal Harvey Moon (Kenneth Cranham) returned home to the east London district of Hackney only to discover that his family, friends and neighbours had assumed him 'missing in action'.
 Accordingly his wife, Rita, had mourned his passing by accommodating as many American GI's as possible, whilst his 17-year old daughter had become romantically involved with his best friend, Lou Lewis.
 His youngest child, Stanley, had become a street-wise kid with a street-wise mouth and as if Harvey didn't have enough to contend with his house had also been flattened in a bombing raid.

 And so, through the eyes of Harvey Moon, writers Maurice Gran and Laurence Mark's were able to illustrate how post war Britons went about reassembling their shattered lives amid rationing and rebuilding whilst reflecting accurately the social attitudes of the day-not only towards family life, sex and marriage but British life in general.